- About Prayer

 Video: A Tour of the Ten Commandments with Bishop Barron

-The Jesus Prayer originated from monasteries in the 4th century and is rooted in the following biblical passages:
+The Jesus Prayer originated from monasteries in the fourth century and is rooted in the following biblical passages:

-One version of the Jesus Prayer has 12 words with the line Son of God.
-Another version has 14 words; with the line Son of the living God
+One version of the Jesus Prayer has the line Son of God and another version has the line Son of the living God.

 Video: The Jesus Prayer Explained